 Join thousands of dog breeders and read over 200 pages to learn the most updated dog breeding knowledge: canine genetics, breeding techniques, care to a pregnant bitch, rearing newborn puppies, marketing your kennel name, etc.

 Being a dog breeder is hard work.
 Beyond choosing and caring for your dogs, you need to think about local licensing, health and safety rules, and eventually sell your puppies to the right homes.
-Many dog breeders don’t make it because they ignore or underestimate the workload, stress and expenses linked to breeding dogs.
+Many dog breeders don’t make it because they ignore or underestimate the workload, stress, and expenses linked to breeding dogs.

 This offering is no bland book—it’s a barking learning program that will help you avoid the most common pitfalls that plague dog breeders.
 Myths, reality, do’s and don’ts…

 Too many people affirm that you cannot make a profit if you breed your dogs properly, and it is indeed difficult, but who cares?
-We are helping you lose as little money as possible while keeping your breeding programme as close to perfect as possible.
+We are helping you lose as little money as possible while keeping your breeding program as close to perfect as possible.

 30% OFF AT CHECKOUT!

 2. Breeding Dogs For Dummies